eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/bridge.md

  *
  * SPDX-License-Identifier: CC-BY-4.0
 -->
-For Bridging between Knowledge Agents API and AAS, we recommend deploying the [Tractus-X Knowledge Agents AAS Bridge (KA-AAS)](https://github.com/eclipse-tractusx/knowledge-agents-aas-api)
+For Bridging between Knowledge Agents API and AAS, this KIT recommends deploying the [Tractus-X Knowledge Agents AAS Bridge (KA-AAS)](https://github.com/eclipse-tractusx/knowledge-agents-aas-api)

 For more information see